loco-rs/loco/docs/3_models.md

 # Models

-Models in `rustyrails` mean entity classes that allow for easy database querying and writes, but also migrations and seeding.
+Models in `loco` mean entity classes that allow for easy database querying and writes, but also migrations and seeding.

 ## Fat models, slim controllers

-`rustyrails` models **are designed after active record**.
+`loco` models **are designed after active record**.
 This means they're a central point in your universe, and every logic or operation your app has should be there.

 It means that `User::create` creates a user **but also** `user.buy(product)` will buy a product.

 If you agree with that direction you'll get these for free:

-* **Time-effective testing**, because testing your model tests most if not all of your logic and moving parts.
+- **Time-effective testing**, because testing your model tests most if not all of your logic and moving parts.
-* Ability to run complete app workflows **from _tasks_, or from workers and other places**.
+- Ability to run complete app workflows **from _tasks_, or from workers and other places**.
-* Effectively **compose features** and use cases by combining models, and nothing else.
+- Effectively **compose features** and use cases by combining models, and nothing else.
-* Essentially, **models become your app** and controllers are just one way to expose your app to the world.
+- Essentially, **models become your app** and controllers are just one way to expose your app to the world.

 We use [`SeaORM`](https://www.sea-ql.org/SeaORM/) as the main ORM behind our ActiveRecord abstraction.

-* _Why not Diesel?_ - although Diesel has better performance, its macros, and general approach felt incompatible with what we were trying to do
+- _Why not Diesel?_ - although Diesel has better performance, its macros, and general approach felt incompatible with what we were trying to do
-* _Why not sqlx_ - SeaORM uses sqlx under the hood, so the plumbing is there for you to use `sqlx` raw if you wish.
+- _Why not sqlx_ - SeaORM uses sqlx under the hood, so the plumbing is there for you to use `sqlx` raw if you wish.

 ## Example model

-The life of a `rustyrails` model starts with a _migration_, then an _entity_ Rust code is generated for you automatically from the database structure:
+The life of a `loco` model starts with a _migration_, then an _entity_ Rust code is generated for you automatically from the database structure:

 ```
 src/